bjornbytes/lovr-docs/guides/Compiling.md

 Then, the Android SDK and NDK need to be installed.
 The SDK version to install depends on the devices being targeted:

-- Version 26: Oculus Quest.
-- Version 21: Oculus Quest and Oculus Go.
+- Version 26: Oculus Quest, Oculus Quest 2.
 - Version 27: Pico Neo 2.

 The Android command line tools can be found on the Android website or installed using a package